-Apple AirTags tips and tricks
+Apple AirTags tips and tricks: Get the most out of your tracker

 How to check the battery on your AirTag

-AirTags come with a user replaceable battery and you should get around a year of use out of it before you have to replace it.
+AirTags come with a user-replaceable battery and you should get around a year of use out of it before you have to replace it.
 Still, you might want to check the battery anyway.

 Open the Find My app > Tap on Items > Tap on the item with the AirTag you want.
-You'll see the battery under the name of your AirTag.
+If the battery is low, you'll see a red battery icon under the name of your AirTag.
+You'll also be altered to a low battery but there is ample warning with several months of use still available from the first warning in my experience.

 Ensure you aren't being stalked by an AirTag